mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

       a) originality,

-      b) reusability and sharability of the application's components (smart contract as well as client-side patterns, entities, protocols, shared data, and other artefacts) across multiple projects - potential re-use and sharing  as well as actual reuse and sharing by other projects during the competition
+      b) potential for re-use and sharing of the application's components (smart contract as well as client-side patterns, entities, protocols, shared data, and other artefacts) across multiple projects - as well as actual reuse and sharing by other project submissions during the competition

       c) quality of your project's code, documentation, and videos

-   **Best Enterprize Application - Submission Requirements**
+   **Best Enterprise Application - Submission Requirements**

    a.
-For smart contract/entity development, your project must use the NEO Persistable Classes (NPC e-dApp) Platform and NPC Compiler to create each entity
+For smart contract/entity development, your project must use the NEO Persistable Classes (NPC e-dApp) Platform and NPC Compiler to create each entity class

    b.
 Your project's client application and smart contract(s) must use *at least three (3) different entity classes*.